-With these institutional details and idea behind our identification strategy, we conduct a standard difference-in-differences test comparing households who reside in an early adopter district with households who reside in a comparable late district on a matched sample.
+district with households who reside in a comparable late district on a matched sample.
 We have 404 unique districts in the sample that have coverage both on the CMIE database as of 2016, the year of our matching criteria, and the identity of the lead district.
 For our matched sample analysis, we begin with the sample of all the late districts (92 districts in the sample) and find a comparable early district in the same state.
-We match within a state to ensure that our results are not driven by difference in state-specific policies, either in terms of the incentives provided to adopt the digital modes of payments or in terms of per capita bank branches before the launch of the UPI, the literacy rate, and population.
+We match within a state to ensure that our results are not driven by difference in state-specific policies, either in terms of the incentives provided to adopt the digital modes of payments or in terms of other economic policies.
+Further, we require the two districts to be comparable in terms of per capita bank branches before the launch of the UPI, the literacy rate, and population.
 We match on the level of brick-and-mortar branches to control for the supply of financial services.
 Matching on literacy rate ensures that our results are not driven by any difference in the the customer's knowledge and willingness to use an electronic medium of payment.